pixlee/ios-sdk-carthage/README.md

 #import <pixlee_sdk/PXLAlbum.h>

 ```
-1. These files are now accessible across all your swift code and can be use the same way as before.
+1. These files are now accessible across all your Swift code and can be use the same way as before.

 ### Important